reZach/coinpass/README.md

 # Good Samaritan Movement
-> A project meant to inspire you by showing that even one small act of love can have a rippling effect across the world.
+A project meant to inspire you by showing that even one small act of love can have a rippling effect across the world.

-### To update pins
+### To update pins/cities
 1. Pull repo
-2. Run `npm run updatepins`
+2. Run `npm run update`
 3. Commit changes to repo
 4. `npm run deploy`